HdrtPzzzq/OCR/README.md

+**This project is an archive do not expect anything of this project.**

 The Makefile contains two targets; NET, and INTERFACE.
 Run make NET then ./net to compile and then execcute the neural network part, and observe that the output is always 0, at least it compiles.